 Include your physical address as well.
 You could even add an HTML feature to embed a Google Map of your location, making it clear where you are in the city.

 Be a more organized and professional-looking music teacher with your own fully-featured Bandzoogle website.
 Get it up-and-running in minutes.
-Try Bandzoogle free now!
+Try Bandzoogle now!

 Got exclusive content to share with your students?
 Add a members-only page and encourage people to sign up for access (they are also added to your mailing list).
 Then add features like video tutorials or practice tips for your students to access.